 Meals are prepared fresh daily by Home Base staff or vetted restaurants, and include a healthy mix of grains, protein, fruit and vegetables.
-Students will enjoy local cuisine, but familiar staples such as rice are typically available.
+Students will enjoy a mix of local cuisine and common staples.

 GLA provides 24/7 support and a hotline while programs are in session.

-While incredibly rare in occurrence, GLA has a plan in place for all types of emergencies and situations that could arise through diligent risk management and identifying proper health and support facilities within the vicinity of our programs.
+While incredibly rare in occurrence, GLA has a plan in place for all types of emergencies and situations that could arise.
+We proactively manage risk by identifying proper health and support facilities within the vicinity of our programs.

 We provide secondary medical and evacuation insurance to all students traveling internationally outside the United States, and professional medical support is also available to our teams 24/7 should specialized guidance be needed.